Antonyeaster/brick-connect-api/README.md

 * Provide the back-end component to a front-end site developed with React.js.
 * To assist the user in registering, logging in and logging out on the front-end.
 * To provide front-end users with CRUD (create, read, update and delete) functionality for posts found on the site.
-* To allow users on the front-end to create, edit and delete their own comments and delete their own.
+* To allow users on the front-end to create, edit and delete their own comments and create and delete their own comment like.
+* To allow users to trigger notification though following and commenting.
+Enabling the other user to receive the notification.
 * To give users the ability to follow and unfollow fellow users of the site.
 * To allow for greater community interaction by giving users the opportunity to like or remove the like from posts.
 * Provide filtered content for the front-end user based on whether they follow a user or have liked or favourited a particular post.
 * Enhance the user experience integrated search function for those trying to find a specific user or post.
 * Offer users the opportunity to provide more information about themselves by adding to their user profile.
+* Provide users with a choice of category to display their posts or to filter by.

 <hr>